-The Joint Biosecurity Centre (JBC) provides evidence-based, objective analysis to inform local and national decision-making in response to COVID-19 outbreaks.
+The Joint Biosecurity Centre (JBC) provided evidence-based, objective analysis to inform local and national decision-making in response to COVID-19 outbreaks.

-The JBC aims to provide evidence-based, objective analysis, assessment and advice to inform local and national decision-making in response to COVID-19 outbreaks.
-This includes:
+The JBC aimed to provide evidence-based, objective analysis, assessment and advice to inform local and national decision-making in response to coronavirus (COVID-19) outbreaks.
+This included:

 - helping to inform action on testing, contact tracing and local outbreak management in England